GonzaloHirsch/jwt-nodejs-security/README.md

 ### Project Storage

 Given this is a simple tutorial, we'll avoid having a fully-fledged database, so we'll store the data locally in the server state.
-For this we have a file `src/state/users.ts` which has all the logic for storing and querying our users:
+For this we have a file `src/state/users.ts` which has all the logic for storing and querying our users (the CRUD):

 ```typescript
 import bcrypt from 'bcrypt';